Your bail bond agent for Tarzana, CA

 Fast, friendly, professional Bail bond agents.

-Bail Bonds DIRECT is a fully licensed and bonded professional business.
+We are a fully licensed and bonded professional business.
 One of the most trusted names in the bail bond industry.
 Our staff of Bail Bond Agents are professionals who know the Tarzana jails.

 Booking and Release process — Knowing how it works can help you avoid mistakes